 Response to infection is an extremely complex process.
-At the fundamental biologic level, several systemic events occur simultaneously, including anti-infective, acute inflammatory, metabolic, pro-coagulant, and thermoregulatory changes. $^{17,25-28}$ When infection is present, the role of the immune system is to 1) contain the infection, 2) target or traffic the inflammatory response to the infected region, and 3) prevent the inflammatory response from becoming systemic.17 If infection becomes overwhelming or if the immune response is inadequate, a septic clinical state can develop.
-The septic response to infection is known to occur without or with bacteremia (demonstrating identical morbidity and mortality), and cell-wall antigens of the infective organisms (endotoxin, exotoxin) are considered likely mediators.^{17,25-28} Both endotoxin (lipopolysaccharide [LPS] from gram-negative cell wall) and exotoxins/enterotoxins (peptidoglycan and lipoteichoic acid from gram-positive cell wall) are well known to be powerful stimulants of systemic inflammatory response, leukocytes, and endothelial interaction.^{17,28} It is noteworthy that no obvious source of infection can be identified in 30%-50% of cases that demonstrate a septic clinical presentation.17 demonstrated focal areas of vasogenic edema in the frontal lobes (arrows), parietal region (curved arrows), and occipital poles (open arrows) bilaterally with a mild degree of severity.
+At the fundamental biologic level, several systemic events occur simultaneously, including anti-infective, acute inflammatory, metabolic, pro-coagulant, and thermoregulatory changes. $^{17,25-28}$ When infection is present, the role of the immune system is to 1) contain the infection, 2) target or traffic the inflammatory response to the infected region, and 3) prevent the inflammatory response from becoming systemic.
+If infection becomes overwhelming or if the immune response is inadequate, a septic clinical state can develop.
+The septic response to infection is known to occur without or with bacteremia (demonstrating identical morbidity and mortality), and cell-wall antigens of the infective organisms (endotoxin, exotoxin) are considered likely mediators.17,25-28 Both endotoxin (lipopolysaccharide [LPS] from gram-negative cell wall) and exotoxins/enterotoxins (peptidoglycan and lipoteichoic acid from gram-positive cell wall) are well known to be powerful stimulants of systemic inflammatory response, leukocytes, and endothelial interaction.
+It is noteworthy that no obvious source of infection can be identified in 30%-50% of cases that demonstrate a septic clinical presentation.

+Endothelial activation/injury is considered central to the development of the primary infection and secondary septic demonstrated focal areas of vasogenic edema in the frontal lobes (arrows), parietal region (curved arrows), and occipital poles (open arrows) bilaterally with a mild degree of severity.
 Frontal lobe signal intensity is linear along the superior frontal sulcus (arrows), disconnected from the parietal abnormality (curved arrows) consistent with PRES and judged grade 1.